-See the graphic below for how sugar will be displayed on the newer nutrition facts label.
 Join us for a Cooking Matters course to learn more about reading nutrition labels.
 You’ll walk away with some great tips to help you shop smarter and eat healthier.
 Visit our Cooking Matters page to check out the latest course schedule.

 By Cheryl DeVine

 Cooking Matters Program Assistant, Tarrant Area Food Bank